 Tim Jones, managing director of application modernisation EMEA at Advanced, said developers who understand procedural languages such as COBOL are becoming increasingly difficult to find – largely because they are steadily retiring.

-"To make matters worse, mostsince no one would dream of using procedural languages like COBOL for greenfield development projects anymore," Jones told TechRepublic.
+“To make matters worse, most universities no longer offer mainframe instruction courses since no one would dream of using procedural languages like COBOL for greenfield development projects anymore,” Jones told TechRepublic.

 “To some, it is difficult to understand why organisations continue to use such old technology for their critical applications, especially when we live in an era of accelerating change.
 The reason is quite simple: the legacy systems are stable and robust.
 They perform satisfactorily and continue to meet the functional requirements around which they were originally built.”